Reading for health and wellbeing

 The Sound Doctor

-The Sound Doctor provides free access to short films to help you understand and manage the following conditions: dementia, diabetes, back pain chronic obstructive pulmonary disease, and obesity.
+The Sound Doctor provides free access to short films to help you understand and manage the following conditions: dementia, diabetes, back pain, COPD (chronic obstructive pulmonary disease), weight loss surgery and heart failure.
 The Sound Doctor can be accessed on a library PC via the following link www.thesounddoctor.org.

-You can also access The Sound Doctor at home, you will need to email The Sound Doctor team at email@example.com for further information.
+To access The Sound Doctor at home, please contact The Sound Doctor team at email@example.com for further information.